Support » We can help you with… » Starting out » Locating and starting your new aquarium

 DO NOT TURN ON YOUR HEATER YET.

-We advise you add an aquarium thermometer to the aquarium so you can monitor the temperature ongoing.
+We advise you to add an aquarium thermometer to the aquarium so you can monitor the water temperature going forward.

 5. Installing your filter